Using Rovo for Microsoft Teams

 Natural language search

-Describe the project or topic.
-Rovo will pull relevant Jira work items, Confluence pages, and all related content from apps you have connected to Rovo - including SharePoint, Figma, Google Drive, and more.
-View a full list of available connectors.
+Describe a project or topic and Rovo will pull relevant Jira work items, Confluence pages, and content from connected tools including SharePoint, Figma, Google Drive, and more.
+See the full list of connectors.

 Summarize content

-Ask Rovo to explain complex Confluence pages, long documents, or project updates in a simple summary.
+Ask Rovo to summarize a Confluence page, a long document, or project updates in plain language.

 Draft content